Before Humans Join the Team: Diagnosing Coordination Failures in Healthcare Robot Team Simulation: Introduction

 \section{Introduction}

+Human--robot interaction is increasingly envisioned to move beyond one-to-one interaction with individual robots toward collaboration with coordinated robot teams that assume complementary roles within shared workflows \cite{bai2026towards}.
+Large language model (LLM)-based multi-agent systems (MAS) provide a promising technical foundation for such robot teams, where multiple agents can support robots from capability, interaction, and implementation aspects.
+Specifically, MAS has emerged as an effective paradigm for solving more diverse and complex tasks (e.g., code generation \cite{qianChatDevCommunicativeAgents2024} and debate~\cite{duImprovingFactualityReasoning2023}) compared with single-agent approaches \cite{li2024survey}.
+From an interaction perspective, natural language provides an intuitive interface for coordinating robot teams, making such systems more accessible to both technical and non-technical users, including those without prior robot programming experience \cite{lu2023extracting}.
+For implementation, researchers have developed multi-agent frameworks, such as AutoGen \cite{wuAutoGenEnablingNextGen2023} and CrewAI \cite{crewai}, to ease the creation of MAS.

+However, alongside the growing potential of robot teams, it is critical to consider the risks of system failure.
+Failures in robotic systems, and how they are handled and communicated to human collaborators, can significantly impact both task completion and human trust \cite{honig2018understanding,lemasurier2024templated,dossett2025trust}.
+While prior work has examined failures in human--robot interaction, it has largely focused on single-robot settings (e.g., \cite{lemasurier2024templated}).
+As a result, how coordination breakdowns emerge within robot teams, and what they imply for human oversight and intervention, remains underexplored.

-As the scaling law for improving the capabilities of Large Language Models (LLMs) begins to encounter limitations such as data shortage and power consumption, researchers are shifting from single-agent models to multi-agent systems (MAS) \cite{li2024survey}.
-MAS has become an efficient paradigm for solving diverse and complex tasks, such as code generation \cite{qianChatDevCommunicativeAgents2024}, debate~\cite{duImprovingFactualityReasoning2023}, and collaborative writing~\cite{tranMultiAgentCollaborationMechanisms2025}.
-To ease the creation of MAS, researchers have developed multi-agent frameworks, such as Microsoft AutoGen \cite{wuAutoGenEnablingNextGen2023} and CrewAI \cite{crewai}.
-However, when transitioning from MAS designed for virtual tasks to Multi-Agent Robotic Systems (MARS), new challenges emerge.
-For example, in high-stakes domains such as healthcare, physical constraints (e.g. limited robots, hardware bottlenecks, and high operational costs) make failures costly and demand efficient resource allocation \cite{taylor2020situating}.
+Studying such failures in multi-agent robotic systems (MARS) introduces additional challenges.
+In high-stakes domains such as healthcare, physical constraints (e.g., limited robots, hardware bottlenecks, and high operational costs) make failures costly and demand efficient resource allocation \cite{taylor2020situating}.
 Coupled with strict safety and reliability requirements, these challenges call for robust coordination structures that are resilient to failure (e.g., hierarchical structure \cite{huang2024resilience}), rather than ad hoc or unstructured ones.
-This highlights the need to assess whether MARS, built on frameworks originally designed for virtual tasks, can meet the demands of real-world deployment.
+This raises a critical question: whether MARS, built on MAS frameworks originally designed for virtual tasks, can meet the demands of real-world deployment.